 Near the end of his tour, Ben’s vehicle encountered an IED.
 He sustained serious neck and back injuries, as well as substantial injuries to his brain.
 When he returned home, we were grateful.
 He was still our Ben, but was never quite the same.
 Ben, while struggling with his own post-war issues, reached out to others who were in the same situation.
 It was important to him to help and support his brothers & sisters; to listen and to talk.
 In helping others to heal, he–in turn, helped himself.

-Ben was a member of organizations designed to be support networks for military veterans that often struggled with PTSD, addiction, and integration into the civilian lifestyle.
+Ben was a member of organizations designed to be support networks for military veterans that often struggled with Post-Traumatic Stress, addiction, and integration into the civilian lifestyle.
 He belonged to 22KILL, Operation “Rock The Troops” and the American Infidels.